Tithing: Fact, Fiction, or Fraud?

 The question here was not one of tithes or even money.
 The question was about who one should obey—"Caesar, or God?"
 Jesus gives the right answer: "When they had heard these words, they marveled, and left him, and went their way" (v22).

 THE TITHING OF THE SCRIBE & PHARISEES

 "Woe to you, scribes and Pharisees, hypocrites! for you pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought you to have done, and not to leave the other undone" (Matt.23:23 KJV).

 The Scribes and Pharisees were very careful to pay tithes on small amounts of herbs and spices that they probably had grown in a small pot or garden.

 The Scribes and Pharisees were very legalistic and they meticulously tithed the smallest increase of their herb garden, which was done to fulfill the law of tithing that concerned agricultural goods produced from the land.
 Jesus said they were right in giving to God what was rightfully his.
-However, Jesus brings to light a serious attitudinal problem that these people had in regard to their fellow man and the rest of the law of God.
+However, Jesus brings to light a serious attitudinal problem these people had in regard to their fellow man and the rest of God's law.
 Moreover, Jesus reprimands them for their legalistic, hypocritical, and loveless attitude.

-The Levitical Priesthood was still in authority and officiating in religious matters during Christ's lifetime, so the tithe was still to be paid to them under the law of tithing.
+The Levitical Priesthood were still in authority and officiating in religious matters during Christ's lifetime, so the tithe was still to be paid to them under the law of tithing.
 Only after Jesus' death and resurrection was the agreement with national Israel revised and replaced with a far better one.
-See our study about the covenants.

 THE LABORER'S HIRE